 I love work, I work very often, I work a lot of hours and the only reason I can do that is because I really love what I do.
 And when I say that, some people are like, Oh well, that’s very ignorant of you to say—not everyone can do something they love, and I get that.
 I’ve also had a lot of jobs that I did not love, but I think it takes a certain level of fearlessness and sticking to a plan and not changing the goal but changing the method to really have a job you love, and I do feel that if you really want to do well at something, it might not be the first job, the second job, it might not be the first couple of years, but work towards having a career that doesn’t feel like work, and makes you excited.

 Mascara is at the top of my list.
 If I have 30 seconds to put on makeup, I’ll be happy with mascara.
 It makes me look so awake; I look like a different person before and after.
 I like to fill in my brows, concealer, foundation.
 I do have dark circles under my eyes, it’s just genetics, so I do use an eye concealer there.
 My makeup regimen on the daily, though, is pretty basic, just blush and mascara.

 You said you had trouble with acne.
 What do you use to help with that?

 I just try to use anything that’s hydrating, so a hydrating face mask and my moisturizer.
 My skin is just super dehydrated because I’m not great at drinking water, I’ll be honest.
 So anything that just pumps moisture into my skin is what I use.

 You have the most incredible long hair.
 What’s your secret?

-I don’t have secret I know everyone expects me to, but it’s honestly, I just don’t do a lot of things to it.
+I don’t have a secret, I know everyone expects me to, but it's honestly that I just don’t do a lot of things to it.
 I don’t blow-dry it very often; I let it air-dry.
 I’m not dying my hair a lot, I’m not applying heat to it a lot, I’m not putting a lot of product in it.
 I just let it do its thing.